jesusSant/Modifier/Installation.md

 </pre>
 * Linux: To include it in linux, we open a terminal and type:
 <pre>
-export PATH='ruta':$PATH
+export PATH='route':$PATH
 </pre>
+Where 'route' is the path to the Java 'bin' directory.
 With this the changes will be temporary, closing the terminal will disappear.
-If we want them to be permanent, we can edit the .bashrc file, by writing:
+If we want them to be permanent, we can edit the *.bashrc* file, by writing:
 <pre>
 gedit /home/usuario/.bashrc
 </pre>
-This will open .bashrc in the 'gedit' text editor.
+This will open *.bashrc* in the 'gedit' text editor.
 We just have to include the following two lines, at the end of it:
 <pre>
-PATH=ruta:$PATH
+PATH=route:$PATH
 export PATH
 </pre>
 When saving the changes in 'gedit', they will now be permanent.
 We can close the terminal, reopen it, and type:
 <pre>
 echo $PATH
 </pre>
-We will see that the PATH variable contains the path to the Java 'bin' directory.
+Now, we will see that the PATH variable contains the path to the Java 'bin' directory.

 #### CLASSPATH